KFC-v-50/Garbage_01/README.md

 # AdministrationSchool
-大三上软件构造课程大作业
+In the third year, the software construction course has an experimental assignment

 # 分支：main
-后端代码 springboot jdk19
+Backend code: springboot jdk19

-# 分支：frontEnd
+# 分支：AdministrationSchool
-前端代码 vue2 node.js
+Front-end code: vue2 node.js